Tonzium/Creditcard_fraud_detector/README.md

 - Visualization: Learning curves and confusion matrix for model performance analysis.

 ## Results
-The model has demonstrated exceptional performance on the credit card fraud detection task, accurately identifying all 492 instances of fraud in the dataset.
+The model has achieved remarkable accuracy in identifying fraudulent transactions within the credit card dataset.
+It correctly classified all 492 cases of fraud and successfully recognized 284,269 transactions as legitimate.
+However, it misclassified 46 legitimate transactions as fraudulent.

 ![Confusion Matrix](Credit_card_fraud_1710357529.png)
 ![Classification Report](Classification_Report_1710357529.png)